LiftnLearn/gap/JSON_COMPILER_README.md

 The type inference does not work on recursive functions as the analyser would then call itself.
 This also applies if the recursion is just indirect.

+The runOverAllOperations-function currently crashes if it is called more than one time per GAP-session.

 ##How to use
 The JSON compiler can be used by passing a file name and function to be compiled to the "JSON_CompileFunc"-function.
 The third argument has no